cerqueirav/openai-web-app/README.md

 - OpenAi-DotNet 6.7.1 or later
 - Swashbuckle AspNetCore 6.4.0 or later

-# Run the Web Aplicattion
+# Run the Web API
 dotnet run or run through visual studio

 ## Documentation